venom246800/MaxHealth/README.md

 # MaxHealth #
 ## Project Info : ##
-This Project is a Shopping App for Health Products and Fitness Equipments as a health guide for betterment of your body.
+This Project is a Online Shopping Portal for Health Products and Fitness Equipments as a health guide for betterment of your body.

 ## Project Stack: ##